Cadey89/PLP-Week-1-Assignment/Readme.md

 Identify and describe at least three key milestones in the evolution of software engineering.

+Development of Programming Languages (e.g. ForTran C)

+Establishment of Software engineering as a discipline in the 1960s

+Enabling of structured programming in the 1970s and introduction to agile

 List and briefly explain the phases of the Software Development Life Cycle.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.